magomimmo/modern-cljs/doc/tutorial-17.md

 `[[:label (attr= :for <input-name>)]]` selector.
 But what about the corresponding transformer?
-We want to transform the `content` of the `label` and set its `class ` to `"error"` only when the pertaining input field value is invalid, that is when there are no error messages for it.
+We want to transform the `content` of the `label` and set its `class ` to `"error"` only when the pertaining input field value is invalid, that is when there are error messages for it.

 ```clj